Republic of Yucatán: Federal pact with Mexico

 Echeverri, who succeeded Carrillo Albornoz in 1821, proclaimed the independence of the peninsula and sent two representatives to negotiate the incorporation of Yucatán into the Mexican Empire.
 This incorporation took place on November 2, 1821.

-In December 1822 Antonio López de Santa Anna and General Guadalupe Victoria signed the Plan de Casa Mata, a pact through which they sought to abolish the monarchy and transform Mexico into a republic.
+In December 1822 Antonio López de Santa Anna and General Guadalupe Victoria signed the Plan of Casa Mata, a pact through which they sought to abolish the monarchy and transform Mexico into a republic.
 Initially a supporter of Iturbide, Santa Anna had adopted the republican cause.
 Agustín I was forced to abdicate and left the country.
 In May 1823, following Iturbide's resignation, Victoria became the first president of Mexico and Santa Anna became governor of Yucatán.
 Yucatán joined as the Federated Republic of Yucatán on December 23, 1823.
 Both were founding states of the United Mexican States.

 The Federal Constitution of the United Mexican States of 1824 fully satisfied the ideals of the Yucatecan.
 The Constitution of Yucatán of 1825 reflects the agreement in principles:

 Yucatán swears that recognizes and responds to the government of Mexico, only if it is liberal and representative; and with the condition that: The union of Yucatán is that of a Federated Republic, and not otherwise, and therefore entitled to form their particular Constitution and establish the laws that it deems necessary to its happiness.

 In the Mexican government, two policies competed for primacy at that time.
 The Federalists argued for the balance of power among the three branches of state: executive, legislative, and judicial.
 The Centralists centered all authority on President of the Republic.
 Federalists ruled in Mexico from the birth of the Republic until 1835, and this corresponds with calm, peaceful relations between Mexico and the Yucatán.
 In 1835 the Centralists took power in Mexico and appointed the governor of Yucatán.
-As the Yucatán lost more and more off its autonomy, its people considered more seriously the possibility of their own independence and the formation of a second republic.
+As the Yucatán lost more and more of its autonomy, its people considered more seriously the possibility of their own independence and the formation of a second republic.

-First period of separation

 An important case set a precedent for the independence of the Yucatán and the formation of a new republic.
 As Mexico had won its independence from Spain, several provinces on the periphery of New Spain had been subsumed into the new Mexican empire and its successor state, the Republic of Mexico, or the United States of Mexico.
 One of its northernmost territories, Texas, had been populated mostly by settlers from the United States.
 Mexican centralization conflicted with the ideas of the Anglo-Texans, who decided to seek US volunteers for their own independence.
 With that support, Texas attained independence and emerged as a republic.
 The first vice-president of the Republic of Texas was Lorenzo de Zavala, a Mexican born in Yucatán and Minister of Finance in the government of the second Mexican president Vicente Guerrero.

+First Republic

+The Centralist Republic with the separatist movements generated by the dissolution of the Federal Republic.